adaltas/node-ssh2-fs/README.md

 ## Usage

-The API borrows from the `fs.promises` module with the additionnal first argument.
-The function run locally when "null" or it run over SSH when an [`ssh2`][ssh2] connection.
+The API borrows from the `node:fs.promises` module with the additionnal first argument.
+The function run locally when "null" or it run over SSH when an `ssh2` client connection.
 Otherwise the API is strictly the same with a few exception due to the SSH2 API:

 - The `exists` function which execute the call with 2 arguments: an error and the exists argument.
 - The functions `createReadStream` and `createWriteStream` return a promise with a stream argument.

 Only the asynchronous functions are ported, we have no plan to support synchronous functions.
 Morevover, they are not supported by [`ssh2`].

 Non (yet) implemented functions are "ftruncate", "truncate", "fchown", "lchown", "fchmod", "lchmod", "fstat", "realpath", "rmdir", "close", "open", "utimes", "fsync", "write", "read", "appendFile", "watchFile", "unwatchFile", "watch".

 ## Examples